 If you pay no attention to your calendar put a reminder on your mobile phone to alert you the day before so you don’t forget.

-Only if you know where your money is coming and where it’s going, you’ll ever be able to take informed decisions about your money
+Only if you know where your money is coming and where it’s going, you’ll ever be able to make informed decisions about your money

 2. Try and live within your means